numberscope/frontscope/doc/making-a-visualizer.md

 visualization is only static temporarily, you can call `loop()` to re-start the animation loop whenever you need to.

--   **p5 Visualizer Template:** Only loop while animating the white flash that indicates an index change.
+-   **p5 Template:** Stop the animation loop at the end of each frame.
+Only start it again when the user steps to a different sequence entry, requiring the picture to be re-drawn.
--   **Differences:** Draw the whole visualization in one frame, and then call `noLoop()` to stop the animation loop.
+-   **Differences:** Draw the whole visualization in one frame, and then stop the animation loop.

 #### 💡️ Respond to user interactions _(often used)_